 - How to set up high converting landing pages.

 We’re going to show you some PPC strategies that we use on a daily basis to get our existing clients 20, 30 or 50 leads per day.
-So nothing we discuss will be theory, but instead strategies that are working right now to generate appliance repair leads.
+So nothing we discuss will be theory, but instead strategies that are working right now to generate ac repair or appliance repair leads.

 So why PPC should be part of your Internet marketing…

-You want leads quickly, you don’t want to wait for days, weeks or months to get your phone ringing with appliance service requests, which is what happens when you’re doing things like SEO.
+You want leads quickly, you don’t want to wait for days, weeks or months to get your phone ringing with ac repair or appliance service requests, which is what happens when you’re doing things like SEO.

 In some cases, Search Engine Optimization can take 8-12 months to start seeing anything consistent as far as leads are concerned, but with Pay Per Click Marketing, you can pretty much set up an Ad and have leads the same day, that’s one of the main benefits or using PPC.

-Your AD can show up as often as possible when consumers are looking for appliance repair.
+Your AD can show up as often as possible when consumers are looking for ac repair or appliance repair.
 If you want to have a 24-hour campaign to capture as much leads as possible, you could potentially do that.

 Get your ads to show for none geographically related search terms.